• Skip to primary navigation

 • Use a wire whisk to mix ingredients.
 Whisk for about 2 minutes.

-• Place the pie shell onto a cookie sheet (this helps to prevent spillage and also helps with handling a pie in and out of the oven).
+• Place the pie crust onto a cookie sheet (this helps to prevent spillage and also helps with handling a pie in and out of the oven).
 Pour filling into pie shell.
 Bake for 35-40 minutes or until set and not jiggly.
-SEE NOTE BELOW!!
+SEE NOTES BELOW!!

 Notes